edgeimpulse/expert-projects/predictive-maintenance-and-fault-classification/vibration-classification-with-brainchip-akida.md

 ## Timing Series Block

-Since we have taken accelerometer data at 100Hz for 1-second record lengths it is important to use those values in the Timing series data block.
+Since you have taken accelerometer data at 100Hz for 1-second record lengths it is important to use those values in the Timing series data block.

 ## Processing Block: Custom Spectral Features

 Akida dense network uses 4 bit uint8 inputs.
 This means that the range of input data allowed must be between 0 and 15\.
 The default classification blocks with Edge Impulse output signed float data.
-Therefore we must use custom spectral features code that makes the training and test dataset correct for the 4-bit, uint8 dense layer classifier.
+Therefore you must use custom spectral features code that makes the training and test dataset correct for the 4-bit, uint8 dense layer classifier.
 The code for the custom processing block is found [here](https://github.com/edgeimpulse/processing-blocks/tree/abs-spectral-features).
 You will need to follow the instructions of using [Custom Processing Blocks](https://docs.edgeimpulse.com/docs/edge-impulse-studio/processing-blocks/custom-blocks) to add to your Edge Impulse Studio project.

 ## Learn Block: Classification - BrainChip Akida™